lk-geimfari/mimesis/docs/schema.rst

 Generating a Set of Values
 --------------------------

-Sometimes it is necessary to generate a set of values for a given ``field`` instead of a single value.
+Sometimes it's necessary to generate a set of values for a given field instead of a single value.
-This can be achieved using the :class:`~mimesis.schema.Fieldset` class which is very similar to :class:`~mimesis.schema.Field`.
+This can be achieved using the :class:`~mimesis.schema.Fieldset` class, which is very similar to :class:`~mimesis.schema.Field`.

 The main difference between :class:`~mimesis.schema.Field` and :class:`~mimesis.schema.Fieldset` is that :class:`~mimesis.schema.Fieldset` generates a set (well, actually a ``list``) of values for a given field,